PixelStereo/ola-pyqt-gui/README.md

 #Ola Pyqt Gui

-This is a little application to configure OLA ([open-lighting-architecture](https://www.openlighting.org/ola/))
+This is a little application to configure the wonderful OLA framework. ([open-lighting-architecture](https://www.openlighting.org/ola/))

 ##Roadmap
 * ~~Display DMX values~~